ConnorSweeneyDev/.config/readme.md

   on Firefox.

 ### Setup
-To use `firefoxfocusfix.bat` from the start menu rather than just the terminal, follow these steps:
-- Go to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs` and right click on the Firefox shortcut, then properties.
-- Change the target to `$Env:USERPROFILE\.config\scripts\firefox\firefoxfocusfix.bat`.
-- Change Run to `Minimized` (stops the terminal from opening, not the browser).
-- Click Change Icon and browse to `C:\Program Files\Mozilla Firefox` then select the Firefox icon.
-- Apply the changes.

-Now make firefox your default browser.
-After that go to Firefox settings and change the following:
+First, make firefox your default browser.
+After that go to Firefox settings and change the
+following:
 - General &rightarrow; Use recommended performance settings = Off.
 - General &rightarrow; Use hardware acceleration when available = Off.
 - Home &rightarrow; Homepage and new windows &rightarrow; Custom URLs... &rightarrow; Open a new